-A CCP does not have to include the RTN in its reports of cleared repos.94 execution venue date of clearing is there a prior repo? prior repo to be reported?
-RTN to be reported?
-RTN to be generated by: Trading Venue open offer (T+0) no no not according to the Final Report but an RTN is required by the Consolidated Validation Rules n/a same day (T+0) novation yes by both parties but not CCP Trading Venue not same day by both parties отс not same day see ESMA UTI Generation Flowchart same day (T+0) novation
+A CCP does not have to include the RTN in its reports of cleared repos.89 execution date of is there a prior repo to RTN to be RTN to be venue clearing prior repo? be reported? reported? generated by: Trading Venue open offer (T+0) no no not according to the Final Report but an RTN is required by the Consolidated Validation Rules n/a same day (T+0) novation not same day yes by both parties but not CCP Trading Venue